Mississippi House of Representatives: Membership, qualifications, and apportionment

 Article 4, Section 36 of the Mississippi Constitution specifies that the state legislature must meet for 125 days every four years and 90 days in other years.
 The Mississippi House of Representatives has the authority to determine rules of its own proceedings, punish its members for disorderly behavior, and expel a member with a two-thirds vote of its membership.
 Bills must undergo three readings in each house, unless two-thirds of the house dispenses with the rules.
 They cannot be amended to a new purpose.
 Amendments to bills must be approved by both houses.

 The governor has the power to veto legislation, but legislators can override the veto with a two-thirds decision.
 From 1890 to 2020, State representatives were authorized under the Mississippi Constitution to elect the Governor of Mississippi if no candidate had received 62 of the 122 electoral votes (one per district) and more than 50% of the popular vote.
 This occurred only once, in 1999, when Ronnie Musgrove had the most votes statewide, but was one electoral vote and 2936 votes (0.38%) shy of a majority: Musgrove was elected on the first ballot.

+Leadership

+The permanent position of Speaker pro tempore was established in a House vote on January 9, 1987.
+(It had been previously used in temporary situations if the Speaker was not available.)
+The Speaker Pro Tempore acts as Speaker in the Speaker's absence.
+The Speaker Pro Tempore also serves ex officio as the Chair of the House Management Committee and as a member of the House Rules Committee.
+The current Speaker pro tempore is Republican Manly Barton.